gauravkhedekar/k8s_coaching/README.md

 5.1] Please keep  virtualbox app open in the background running.
 Please disable/pause antivirus.

 6] After that please run "vagrant up" in the folder where we have this cloned repo/where you can see Vagrantfile.
 It should create 1 master and 2 worker node for you.

+7] You can go ahead and get ssh session from mobaxterm/putty/cmd/gitbash to the servers master - 172.16.16.100 slaves 1- 172.16.16.101 slave 2 -  172.16.16.102

+For all servers:
+Username: vagrant
+Password: vagrant